 Spotify is the world’s largest music streaming service provider and audio media (podcasts) provider platform.
 Spotify includes both a web app and apps for mobile devices, as well as a desktop/laptop app.
 Spotify operates on a freemium model: free users hear ads and cannot always go directly the song they wish to hear, whereas paid subscribers avoid commercials, are able to download their music and podcasts to listen to offline, and can treat the platform as essentially a personal music library.

 We include Spotify as a social media platform because users can create shared, private, and public playlists.
 In 2021, Spotify became the source of a meme trend: users would curate the titles of songs in a themed playlist in order to write out funny messages.

 A Tagline is a short, memorable catch phrase or slogan associated with a brand or company.
 Generally, a strong tagline immediately brings to mind both the brand and gives a clear snapshot of exactly what the brand or business does.

 This is not always true, however—particularly for global brands with established brand identities who may change taglines over time: McDonald’s “I’m lovin’ it” is a good example of a tagline that’s memorable, but doesn’t really identify the product.
 (McDonald’s is so well known and well established worldwide, it can do whatever it wants.)

 Target Market describes the potential consumer, government, or business customer type for a product or brand.

 Target Audience defines the group with which a given piece of content or collateral is intended to connect.
-A large Target Audience might be “Current Clients,” for example.
+A Target Audience for an email announcing a new product or service might be “Current Clients,” for example.

 TikTok is a Chinese-owned social media platform characterized by its short vertical video lengths.
 TikTok also allows livestream (Live) video, as well a Duets–where one user splices another user’s video with their own.
 Sounds, challenges, video formats, and dances all trend on TikTok and often go viral when shared to other social media.